veikman/django-yamldoc/README.md

 This is a Django application for maintaining documents in YAML format and refining them to a traditional ORM’d database to serve them to users.
-It’s for people who prefer VCS and off-line text editors over SQL and plutonian web-based administrative interfaces.
+It’s for people who prefer VCS over SQL.

 ## Status